 r.avaflow 2.4 and some associated scripts are available for download below.
 The use of older versions is discouraged.
 If needed, they can be obtained from email@example.com.

 Be aware that the application of computer models in the field of natural hazards is highly critical.
 First, all tools, data and manuals were prepared with utmost care and with the purpose to be useful - however, they may still contain errors of various types.
 Second, even the best models only produce a distorted and generalized view of reality.
 Their interpretation requires (i) extreme care, (ii) a detailed understanding of the model and (iii) complementary information such as measurements or observations.
 The unreflected communication of model results may lead to unwanted consequences.
 Whilst the authors highly appreciate critics or suggestions, they clearly refuse any responsibility for any adverse consequences emanating from the use of any of the versions of the tool provided below.

-The latest development version of the r.avaflow 2.4 source code, including an installation script.
+The latest development version of the r.avaflow 2.4 source code.
+Note that the installation now uses the GRASS module g.extension, so that no installation script is provided any more.
 Even though the development of r.avaflow 2.4 has not yet been finalized, it is believed that it is better to use this pre-release version than the older versions.
 However, please be aware that pre-release versions may contain serious bugs and should not be used for critical real-world applications.
 Detailed instructions for the installation and operation of the tool are provided in the user manual.
 Training data are available for computer-generated topographies and for the Acheron Rock Avalanche in New Zealand.

 Tool for filling depressions in the terrain with water

 Python-based GRASS GIS 7 module for filling depressions in the terrain with water.
 The installation procedure is the same as for r.avaflow.
 The following parameters are required to run r.lakefill: